Robust Hiring of IT Pros in first quarter of 2022

 This was initially published in our CIO - IT Management Newsletter.
 Charts below are all updated automatically with the latest data as it is released by the BLS and analyzed by Janco.

-IT Job Market will have shrunk by an average of 4,900 jobs in CY 2024
+IT Job Market will have shrunk by an average of 4,900 jobs each month in CY 2024

 The current long-term trend is the IT Job Market will be impacted by individual state unemployment rates.
 The employment of IT professionals traditionally is tied to the national unemployment rates, but individual high tech states’ rates have a more significant impact.
 In our research, we have found that the number of IT jobs created or lost is tied to the number of high-tech states that are at full employment (3.0% or less) versus those with high unemployment rates (5.0% or higher.